mihutandra/mihutandra/README.md

 # Hello there! 👋 I'm Andra-Maria Mihut!

-📚 Computer Science & Mathematics Student | Second Year 🖥️
+📚 Graduated Computer Science & Mathematics in July 2025 🖥️

 Welcome to my GitHub profile!
 I'm Andra-Maria Mihut, a curious and diligent student studying computer science and mathematics at Babes-Bolyai University.
 My passion for problem-solving and learning drives me to explore various programming languages and concepts.